m-horsch/m-horsch.github.io/_tutorial/1Swap.md

 I limit my Toroidal puzzles to 5x5, so the only even dimension you see here is 4 rows and/or 4 columns.
 But in principle, the 1SF problem can arise on even dimensions higher than 4.
 In that case, after the sequence of moves, you'll have to push the row a couple of positions to the right to finish up.
 The 1SF problem does occur on a 2x2, but it can be solved with one move.

+## Looking forward
+1. If you've read all tutorial documents, I've told you everything I know about how to help people solve Toroidal puzzles.
+If you want to try your hand at solving Toroidal puzzles, here's a link to the [game page itself]({{ site.toroidal_url }}).
+1. Of course I would be interested in learning about other insights that you may have.
+Feel free to contact me by email using the link at the bottom of the page.
+1. I have more to say about my work on computer algorithms to solve Toroidal, which can be found on [the main Toroidal page](/index.html).